ntnhut/LeetSolve/docs/source/Mathematics/462_Minimum_Moves_to_Equal_Array_Elements_II.md

 using namespace std;
 int minMoves2(vector<int>& nums) {
     const int mid = nums.size() / 2;
+    // make sure all elements that are less than or equals to nums[mid]
+    // are on the left
     std::nth_element(nums.begin(), nums.begin() + mid, nums.end());
     const int median = nums[mid];
     int moves = 0;